GeoPlatform/geoplatform-demos/docs/maputnik-example.md

     Give your layer a unique and representative name in the `ID` field.
 Use the `Source` id as defined in step 3 then click *Add Layer*.
 Since this is a Polygon type geometry, we will select *Fill* as the `Type`.

 5. Style your layer.
 Select the newly created later in the *Layers* list on the left side.
-From here you can style your layer in many different ways, including filters and expressions.
+From here you can style your layer in many different ways, including using filters and expressions.
 Check out the Mapbox [Layers](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/) documentation for more.
 ![maputnik-style-layer](assets/images/maputnik-style-layer.PNG)

+6. Export your style.
+When finished editing your map style, select **Export** from the top menu bar.
+You can now download and use your style json outside of Maputnik.

 ## Tools